-Courtesy: Missing Piece Records
+Courtesy: Missing Piece Group

-To keep up with the latest sports and entertainment reviews and news, go online to http://www.facebook.com/philspicks and “Like” it.
-Fans can always keep up with the latest sports and entertainment reviews and news in the Phil’s Picks blog at https://philspicks.wordpress.com.
+To keep up with the latest entertainment reviews and news, go online to http://www.facebook.com/philspicks and “Like” it.
+Fans can always keep up with the latest entertainment reviews and news in the Phil’s Picks blog at https://philspicks.wordpress.com.